steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 ## Assembler Development Recap

-Implementations of `AbstractAssembler` return an `ArchivingPackageStream` which uses a `PackageProvider` to path resources and generate supplemental metadata contained in the package.
+Implementations of `AbstractAssembler` that return a single archive for deposit will return an `ArchivingPackageStream` which uses a `PackageProvider` to path resources and generate supplemental metadata contained in the package.
+For integrations that process each file resource, the `AbstractAssembler` implementation should return `SimplePackageStream` that can be used later by the `Transport` for processing.

-When developing your own `Assembler`, you will need to:
+_When developing your own `Assembler` that returns a `ArchivingPackageStream`, you will need to:_

 * Extend `AbstractAssembler`
 * Implement `PackageProvider`, including the logic to produce supplemental package content like BagIt tag files or